 Unfortunately, the standard APIs that define a class --

-If the standard API could define hidden classes that are not discoverable and have a limited lifecycle then frameworks both inside and outside of the JDK that generate classes dynamically could instead define hidden classes.
+If a standard API could define hidden classes that are not discoverable and have a limited lifecycle, then frameworks both inside and outside of the JDK that generate classes dynamically could instead define hidden classes.
 This would improve the efficiency of all language implementations built on the JVM.
 For example:

 java.lang.reflect.Proxycould define hidden classes to act as the proxy classes which implement proxy interfaces;

-java.lang.invoke.StringConcatFactorycould generate hidden classes to hold the constant-concatentation methods;
+java.lang.invoke.StringConcatFactorycould generate hidden classes to hold the constant-concatenation methods;

-java.lang.invoke.LambdaMetaFactorycould generate hidden nestmates to hold lambda bodies that access enclosing variables; and
+java.lang.invoke.LambdaMetaFactorycould generate hidden nestmate classes to hold lambda bodies that access enclosing variables; and

-Lookup API introduced in Java 7 allows a class to obtain a lookup object that provides reflective access to classes, methods, and fields.
+Lookup API introduced in Java 7 allows a class to obtain a _blank" rel="nofollow noopener" data-shared-secret="1653376327453-0.24109418225367663">lookup object that provides reflective access to classes, methods, and fields.
 Crucially, no matter what code ends up using a lookup object, the reflective access always occurs in the context of the class which originally obtained the lookup object -- the lookup class.
 In effect, a lookup object transmits the access rights of the lookup class to any code which receives the object.

 Java 9 enhanced the transmission capabilities of lookup objects by introducing the method